damianhakert/damianhakert.github.io/source/_posts/2015-09-01-gitlab-dot-com-outage-on-2015-09-01.markdown

 filesystem operations, which really only tells us that here is an NFS problem.

-Last week, on 2015-08-27, we had a similar meltdown on gitlab.com, which we responded to by doubling the number of servers that handle user traffic.
-This does not seem to have helped with this problem.
+Last week, on 2015-08-27, we had a similar problem on GitLab.com, which we responded to by doubling the number of servers that handle user traffic.
+That helped that time but it does not seem to have helped with this problem.

 We will keep looking for potential causes and keep monitoring the situation.